 O2 is no stranger to amplifying voices.

-So, it’s only fitting that the company has been raising brand awareness over the past five years through the authentic voices of employees on social media with its O2 Amp platform.
+So, it’s only fitting that the company has been raising brand awareness over the past six years through the authentic voices of employees on social media with its O2 Amp platform.
 That chorus has helped spread the word of how O2 connects customers with technology solutions along with sharing cool things happening at the company.

 “We have a great heritage in music,” said Kristian Lorenzon, Head of Social Media & Culture.
 “That’s in our DNA.
 O2 Amp is a nice play on words as an amplifier in music and what it means for advocacy.
 This platform amplifies our message.”